Greece’s Astypalaia is waving goodbye to petrol and diesel in a groundbreaking project that is introducing electric cars to the Dodecanese island.

 In 2022 the island received the first shipment of electric cars through a program to make it the first “smart” island that runs almost entirely on green energy.

 The delivery was part of the “Smart and Sustainable Island” program, a joint plan by the Greek government and Volkswagen.

 Announcing the program in 2021, Greek PM Kyriakos Mitsotakis declared that the ambitious project was “a doorway to a newer, cleaner, more sustainable world…where energy powers our lives without harming our planet.”

 The Astypalaia Project is an integral part of our “collective effort to solve the world’s climate emergency,” Mitsotakis stated.

 Thanos Papagiannis received the first of the deliveries in 2022 in the form of a Volkswagen ID.3, which replaced Papagiannis’s previous Volkswagen vehicle, a gas-powered Golf 3.

 In a statement, Papagiannis said, “E-mobility is a perfect match for Astypalaia.
 The distances here are short, the power consumption is low, and the charging network is now very well developed.
 I really hope that Astypalaia will inspire other regions to increase their efforts for climate protection adopting e-mobility solutions.”

 Volkswagen is replacing gas vehicles with electric cars on Astypalaia

 Volkswagen is removing gas vehicles from the island and replacing them with its e-up, ID.3, ID.4 and Seat Mó e-Scooter electric vehicles.

-The automaker also plans to unveil an electric ride-sharing program on the island as early as this summer.
+The automaker also unveiled an electric ride-sharing program on the island in the summer of 2022.